-The cliche that "one man's trash is another man's treasure" is never more accurate than when it's applied to Los Angeles's Skid Row neighborhood.
+The cliche that "one man's trash is another man's treasure" is never more accurate than when it's applied to Los Angeles's Skid Row neighbourhood.
 At first glance, the area seems littered with junk.
 Ratty tents, overflowing shopping carts, and rolling suitcases that double as mobile storage lockers are everywhere.
 This environment breeds disease, and Skid Row had to weather a tuberculosis outbreak last year.

-A 2012 court injunction halted the clean-up effort, when advocacy groups pointed out that the "trash" that the city was so eager to throw away was actually the only property these marginalized citizens have left.
+A 2012 court injunction halted the clean-up effort, when advocacy groups pointed out that the "trash" that the city was so eager to throw away was actually the only property these marginalised citizens have left.

 Michelle, 42.
 Skid Row resident for 10 years.
 "This is my whole life right here."